Tolar-HashNET/tolar-gateway/README.md

 # Usage

-To build a image, use:
+To build an image, use:

 ```
 mvn clean spring-boot:build-image